Westerns on television: 1990s and 2000s

 The 1990s saw the networks filming Western movies on their own.
 These include Louis L'Amour's Conagher starring Sam Elliott and Katharine Ross, Tony Hillerman's The Dark Wind, The Last Outlaw, The Jack Bull, The Cisco Kid, The Cherokee Kid, and the TV series Lonesome Dove.

 Zorro was remade with Duncan Regehr for The Family Channel filmed in Madrid, Spain.

-Dr. Quinn, Medicine Woman was an American western/dramatic television series created by Beth Sullivan.
+Dr. Quinn, Medicine Woman was an American Western/dramatic television series created by Beth Sullivan.
 It ran on CBS for six seasons, from January 1, 1993, to May 16, 1998, and won multiple Emmy awards.

-Walker, Texas Ranger was a long-running western/crime drama series, set in the modern era, in the United States, that starred and later was produced by Chuck Norris.
+Walker, Texas Ranger was a long-running Western/crime drama series, set in the modern era, in the United States, that starred and later was produced by Chuck Norris.
 It ran on CBS for nine seasons, from April 21, 1993, to May 19, 2001.
 For most of their time on air, Dr. Quinn and Walker aired on the same Saturday night lineup.
 Walker would receive a reboot in 2021, with a prequel, Walker: Independence, following in 2022.

-In the 1993–1994 season, the Fox network aired a science fiction western called The Adventures of Brisco County, Jr., which lasted for only 27 episodes.
-In the fall of 1995, the UPN network aired its own science fiction western, Legend, which ended after 12 episodes.
+In the 1993–1994 season, the Fox network aired a science fiction Western called The Adventures of Brisco County, Jr., which lasted for only 27 episodes.
+In the fall of 1995, the UPN network aired its own science fiction Western, Legend, which ended after 12 episodes.

-Western TV shows from the 2000s included the, Zorro inspired, syndicated Queen of Swords starring Tessie Santiago filmed in Almeria Spain, Louis L'Amour's Crossfire Trail starring Tom Selleck, Monte Walsh, and Hillerman's Coyote Waits, and A Thief of Time.
+Western TV shows from the 2000s included the Zorro-inspired, syndicated Queen of Swords, starring Tessie Santiago and filmed in Almeria, Spain; Louis L'Amour's Crossfire Trail starring Tom Selleck; Monte Walsh; and Hillerman's Coyote Waits and A Thief of Time.
 DVDs offer a second life to TV series like Peacemakers, and HBO's Deadwood.
 In 2002, a show called Firefly (created by Joss Whedon) mixed the Western genre with science fiction.
-Breaking Bad, a Neo-Western about crystal methamphetamine cooks in Albuquerque, NM, debuted in 2008 on AMC.
+Breaking Bad, a neo-Western about crystal methamphetamine cooks in Albuquerque, NM, debuted in 2008 on AMC.